fffiloni/AR-experiments/README.md

 ### Fix to make videos working properly on mobile

+Your video asset must be serve from the same domain if you want to play it on iOS

 - Add `<meta name="apple-mobile-web-app-capable" content="yes">` in HEAD
 - Your video asset needs this attribute: webkit-playsinline `<video id="video" src="videos/video.mp4" muted webkit-playsinline autoplay loop></video>`